 I know cookies have flour, bicarb, castor sugar, eggs and chocolate chips.
 Here’s mine creation cookies from scratch again but with rolled oats, vanilla essence and a bit of olive oil.
+The is a great lunch box for kids going back to school.
+They can share it with their friends.

-I made a mistake of not spacing my cookies balls so they are all joint together and don’t look beautiful.
+I made a mistake of not spacing my cookies balls, so they are all joint together and don’t look beautiful.
 Well, I am trying out first but am glad the cookies turned out delicious, not too sweet.
 This is what I wanted.
-Will make a better batch for friends and give them as pressies since I know its delicious and not too sweet.
+Will make a better batch for friends and give them as pressies since I know it’s delicious and not too sweet.

 Let’s get baking and enjoy eating.